JavaFXpert/quantum-music-playground/unfinished_qmp_chap.md

 The **S†** gate rotates the phase on a wire by 12π/8 radians.
 However, when a control gate modifier is placed in the same column, the **S†** gate only operates when the control wire has a value of 1.
 This rotates the phase on each of the basis states whose positions corresponding to the **S†** gate and the control gate modifier both contain a 1.
-This is seen more clearly in the Figure 17, in which the rotation is performed on every basis state whose bits in positions 0 and 1 are both 1.
+This is seen more clearly in Figure 17, in which the rotation is performed on every basis state whose bits in positions 0 and 1 are both 1.

 <img src="/Users/James.Weaver@ibm.com/Music/Ableton/User Library/Presets/MIDI Effects/Max MIDI Effect/quantum-dj-max/images/twinkle_hats_musical_sequence_sdg.png" alt="Twinkle Crash musical sequence" width=80%/>